 The zoom function is one of the most critical parts of using Lightroom (or, for that matter, any other image editor).
-A professional editing session may involve using zoom in Lightroom hundreds of times to make sure every aspect of the photo is crisp and sharp.
+A professional editing session may involve using the Lightroom zoom feature hundreds of times to make sure every aspect of the photo is crisp and sharp.
 Here’s what you need to know about how to use zoom in Lightroom.

 Typically, pressing the same key on your keyboard will return you to your previous zoom level, making this particularly useful for rapidly checking specific areas and details of the image.
-Depending on your needs, you may want to change this keyboard shortcut to another button.
+Depending on your needs, you may want to change the Lightroom keyboard shortcuts to another button.

 The Zoom Tool In The Toolbar

-If you want more control, you can add the zoom tool to the toolbar at the bottom of your screen.
-If you don’t see the toolbar, press T to bring it up.
+If you want more control, you can add the zoom tool to the Lightroom toolbar at the bottom of your screen.
+If you don’t see the Lightroom toolbar, press T to bring it up.

-If after you bring up the toolbar you don’t see the Zoom function, click the down triangle at the far left of the toolbar to add it.
+If after you bring up the Lightroom toolbar you don’t see the Lightroom Zoom function, click the down triangle at the far left of the toolbar to add it.

 The Navigator Panel

-The navigator panel is the primary access point for additional zoom options, including Fit, Fill, and different magnification amounts.
+The Lightroom navigator panel is the primary access point for additional zoom options, including Fill, Fit, and different magnification amounts.
 We’ll discuss those in more detail below.
-For now, the key thing to remember is that the navigator panel is where to look when you want to zoom to a setting other than 100% or fitting to the screen.
+For now, the key thing to remember is that the Lightroom navigator panel is where to look when you want to zoom to a setting other than 100% or fitting to the screen.